 He earned a B.S. in Computer Science and Engineering from M.I.T. and an M.S. in Energy and Resources from U.C.-Berkeley.

-Evan spent much of his childhood and early adulthood playing guitar in rock bands, and he’s been known to pull out the old guitar for parades.
+Evan spent much of his childhood and early adulthood playing guitar in rock bands, and he’s been known to pull out the old guitar for parades down High Street.

-Evan serves on the board of directors for the Spark!
-Imagination and Science Center and Canaan Valley Institute, and he previously served as president of the board of directors for Friends of Deckers Creek.
+Evan serves on the board of directors for Main Street Morgantown, the Spark!
+Imagination and Science Center, and Canaan Valley Institute.
+With local elected officials across the country, he serves on the U.S. Environmental Protection Agency's Local Government Advisory Committee.
+He previously served as president of the board for Friends of Deckers Creek and on the board for the Rotary Club of Morgantown and Read Aloud of Monongalia County.